 - Is your jobs/career section easy to find on your company's website?

 - Is your job application mobile optimized?
-(Can someone easily apply on their smartphone?)
-50 percent of job seekers complete a job application on their phone.
+(Can someone easily apply for a job on their smartphone?)

 - Is the job search function easy to use?